(928) 362-1220

 What medical records should I provide?

-Please provide a list of current medications and dosages as well as copies of relevant medical records including results of prior educational, psychological or neuropsychological testing.
-If you wear glasses of any type or use hearing aids, make sure to use them during your evaluation.
+Please provide a list of current medications and dosages as well as copies of relevant medical records including results of prior neuroimaging, educational, psychological, or neuropsychological testing.
+If you wear glasses or use hearing aids, make sure to use them during your evaluation.

 Is there any way to prepare for a neuropsychological evaluation?